 Make an effort to be more present with the people around you, and don’t sweat the small stuff.

-Try to take some time out of your day to enjoy the simple things such as nature, family and your pets.
-Spending even a small amount of time each day noticing the world around you.
-It is the best ‘ be good to yourself therapy’ you can give to yourself.
+Try to take some time out of your day to enjoy simple things like nature, family, and pets.
+Spending even a small amount of time noticing the world around you each day.
+It is the best be good to yourself therapy’ you can give to yourself.

 Stop looking for the next big thing and enjoy what you have in the present moment.

 To learn how to have a digital detox, read this post.

 - Get more sleep

 Put down the phone, switch off the tv and go to sleep.
 Go to bed when your kids do if you have to.

 Reduce that sleep deficit by going to bed earlier and getting up earlier.

 The benefits of getting up earlier are that you get much more done and are less likely to procrastinate over chores by watching tv or browsing social media than you would in the evenings.